How To Stage Your Home To Sell (With Tips)

 While you don't have to stage every area, it should all be neat, tidy and functional.
 And yes, that means cleaning out the dreaded junk room.

-Expect potential buyers will open the pantry and a few kitchen drawers, so they will need to be orderly.
+Expect potential buyers to open the pantry and a few kitchen drawers, so they will need to be orderly.

 Rearranging furniture doesn't cost a thing and is an effective way to create more space and improve flow.
 Here, the aim is to make your home feel larger, so remember, less furniture is always best.

-The tips you need to consider when staging your home to sell
+Practical tips for staging your home to sell

 Cleaning, decluttering and depersonalising are key, and the good thing is they don't cost anything except energy.
 To make your house stand out from the competition, try the following staging elements that will make your home sell, fast:

 Aim to maximise light in your home wherever you can.
 Interior lighting plays a huge role in home staging.
 When a property appears light and bright, you are making potential home buyers feel welcome.
-You are also giving them the opportunity to more clearly envisage living in your home.
+You are also allowing them to envisage living in your home more clearly.
 After all, no one likes dark, uninviting living spaces.

 Natural lighting is best.
 However, if natural sources of light aren’t an option then turn to artificial lighting such as lamps and LED lights with warm or “soft white” bulbs as these hues are less harsh and clinical.